 - weight gain

 - sore breasts

 - ovarian cysts

-Common brands of progestin-only birth control pills are:
+Common brands of low-dose progestin-only birth control pills include:

-You shouldn’t take birth control pills if you:
+You shouldn’t take any combination birth control pills if you:

 If you take your birth control pills at the same time every day, a low-dose or progestin-only birth control pill may be right for you.

 Most doctors recommend progestin-only pills if you’re breastfeeding.
 The minipill is often used in this case because it contains only progestin.

 If you aren’t as diligent about taking your pills at the same time every day, you may find that alternative options such as the contraceptive implant, injection, or intrauterine devices are a better option.

 Talk with your doctor about your health history and your birth control goals.
 Together, you can select the best birth control option for you.